It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Some Alabama album cuts feature bassist Teddy Gentry or guitarist/fiddler Jeff Cook on lead vocal instead of Randy Owen.
 Owen and Cook also get one line each in the bridge to "Mountain Music", and all three reprised their vocal roles when Brad Paisley sampled "Mountain Music" in "Old Alabama".
 Drummer Mark Herndon never sang, probably due to hearing loss (he also left the group in the early 2000s).

 - Michigan comedic musical group Da Yoopers.
-Most of their lead vocals have been the guitarist (Joe Potila until 1995, then Jim Bellmore ever since), or the only two original members: Jim DeCaire (who was originally the drummer until he stepped down from that role) and keyboardist Lynn Bellmore.
-Although they have been a Revolving Door Band, pretty much everyone who's ever been an official member has sung at least one lead vocal, except for Bobby Symons (drummer since at least the late 1990s).
+Most of their lead vocals have been the guitarist (Joe Potila until 1995, then Jim Bellmore ever since), or the only two original members: frontman/occasional drummer Jim DeCaire and keyboardist Lynn Bellmore.
+However, nearly every album has given at least one song to nearly everyone who has ever been counted as an official member of their Revolving Door Band, except for Bobby Symons (drummer since at least the late 90s).
+One of their signature songs, "Grandpa Got Run Over by a Beer Truck", was sung by Dave "Doc" Bradbury, who was bassist for only a short time in the early 90s.

 - Taking this trope even further, most of their albums (except their debut Yoopanese and 1991's Yoopy Do Wah) have had contributions from local musicians on vocals and/or instruments.
 21st Century Yoopers in Space had several songs written and/or sung by guests.

 - Country music group Blackhawk was usually led by Henry Paul, with Van Stephenson and Dave Robbins as backing vocalists.
 Van sang "If That Was a Lie" on Love & Gravity, and Robbins sang "I'll Always Love You" on Spirit Dancer (which had three other members added to the band following Stephenson's death from skin cancer).
-Since then, the band's lineup fluctuated repeatedly.
+Since then, the band's lineup fluctuated repeatedly, with Henry Paul as the only consistent member.

 - Cheap Trick Bassist Tom Petersson has only one lead vocal in the band's discography, 'I Know What I Want' from the 1979 album Dream Police.
 (There does, however, exist an unreleased version of 'Voices' from the same LP with Petersson on lead.)